 William M. Orr

-William Orr is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
+William Orr is an attorney in the Los Angeles office of Munger, Tolles & Olson.

-Most recently, Will represented FIGS, a medical apparel company, and its co-founders against Lanham Act false advertising and state law intentional interference and unfair competition claims brought by the main industry incumbent, resulting in a full and complete defense verdict following a three-week federal jury trial in the Central District of California.
-Will represents social media platforms and technology companies against diverse and novel claims, including trademark infringement, unfair competition, and consumer torts.
-Will has also represented Wall Street banks in state and federal courts against claims arising out of the purchase and sale of residential mortgage-backed securities and related transactions.
+Will recently represented FIGS, a medical apparel company, and its co-founders against Lanham Act false advertising and state law intentional interference and unfair competition claims brought by the main industry incumbent, resulting in a full and complete defense verdict following a three-week federal jury trial in the Central District of California.
+Will has represented social media platforms and technology companies against diverse and novel claims, including trademark infringement, unfair competition, and consumer torts.
+Will has also represented banks in state and federal courts against claims arising out of the purchase and sale of residential mortgage-backed securities and related transactions.
 He maintains an active pro bono practice, representing the ACLU in wide-ranging efforts under public records laws to further public transparency and accountability relating to law enforcement use-of-force in California.

 Will earned his J.D. from Stanford Law School, where he was a senior editor of the Stanford Law Review and a member of the Supreme Court Litigation Clinic.
-He graduated summa cum laude from the University of Southern California with a B.A. in history and was awarded the Order of the Laurel and the Palm (the highest honor for leadership and achievement).
+He graduated summa cum laude from the University of Southern California with a B.A. in history.

 Prior to joining Munger, Tolles & Olson, Will served as a law clerk to the Honorable Sandra S. Ikuta at the U.S. Court of Appeals for the Ninth Circuit and as a law clerk to the Honorable John A. Kronstadt at the U.S. District Court for the Central District of California.